sonic-net/SONiC/doc/vxlan/Overlay ECMP with BFD.md

 ```
 	- show vnet routes all
 	- show vnet routes tunnel
-	- show bfd session <session name>
 ```

 Config commands for VNET, VNET Routes and BFD session is not considered in this design.
 This shall be added later based on requirement.
-It is taken into consideration of future BFD enhancement to have the sessions created via config_db.